Accelergy-Project/accelergy-plug-in-template/README.md

 Plug-in Template for Constructing Accelergy Plug-ins
 --------------------------------------------------------

-Accelergy allows users to define their own plug-ins that performs estimations that are specific to the architectures under evaluation.
-We provide this plug-in template as a starting point for the construction of a user-defined estimation that can interact Accelergy.
+Accelergy allows users to define their own plug-ins that perform estimations specific to the architectures under evaluation.
+We provide this plug-in template as a starting point for the construction of a user-defined plug-in that can interact Accelergy.

 ### How to use this template

-#### Step 1: let Accelergy be aware of this plug-in
+#### Step 1: make Accelergy aware of this plug-in

 - Option 1: modify the Accelergy config file (`~\.config\accelergy\accelergy_config.yaml`)
             to include the absolute path to this folder,